- T 020 8769 7409

 After your session

 As one of London’s longest established multidisciplinary clinics, we have an area-wide reputation built over the last 30 years, one important customer at a time.
-If you have any unexpected problems following your treatment, or have any concerns you should contact us immediately as we need to know that things are not going as we expected and can help you further.
+If you have any unexpected problems following your treatment, or have any concerns you should contact us immediately.